Defense Officer Personnel Management Act: Interwar years and World War II

-Prior to World War II, the US Army and US Navy had different philosophies governing the promotion and retention of officers.
-The army maintained a seniority system based on tenure; promotions occurred only if there were vacancies at the next higher grade.
-Congressionally-imposed limits on the size of the army officer corps and extremely low turnover (resignations, retirements, and dismissals) caused a significant logjam in promotions developed during the interwar period.
-In 1940, Army Chief of Staff General George Marshall, with the permission of President Franklin Roosevelt, purged the senior officer ranks to create vacancies for junior officers.
-Congress granted further authority to cull the ranks in July 1941 with the passage of the Army Vitalization Act.
+Prior to World War II, the Army and Navy had different philosophies governing the promotion and retention of officers.
+The Army maintained a seniority system based on tenure; promotions occurred only if there were vacancies at the next higher grade.
+Congressionally-imposed limits on the size of the Army officer corps, an extremely low turnover (resignations, retirements, and dismissals), and a "hump" of over-age officers in the middle grades caused by aborted provisions in the National Defense Act of 1920 caused a significant logjam in promotions during the interwar period.
+In July 1941, Army Chief of Staff General George C. Marshall was given permission by Congress to remove inefficient Regular Army officers from active duty, and used stricter Army regulations to cull the ranks of over-age, medically, or professionally-unfit officers to create more vacancies for junior officers.

 During World War II, Army promotions up to lieutenant colonel were decentralized and delegated to commanders in the field.
-That was in contrast to the Navy, which first introduced an "up or out" system in 1916.
+This was in contrast to the Navy, which first introduced an "up or out" system in 1916.
 The Navy also instituted a centralized selection system, which it maintained even during World War II.